Director search

 Finalists + public presentations

-Candidate information — including bio, resume/vita and schedule for campus presentations — will be posted here as the candidates are announced.
+Candidate information — including bio, resume/vita and schedule for campus presentations — will be posted at the link below as the candidates are announced.
 Each candidate is announced approximately 1-2 business days prior to their scheduled public presentation.

 Search committee